Table of Contents

 Academic Grade Appeals – The separate process for Academic Grade Appeals other than those involving Academic Dishonesty can be found at academic-appeals-policy.aspx

-Children on Campus - In order not to disrupt the teaching and learning activities, students, staff and visitors are not permitted to have children accompany them into college classrooms, laboratories, studios or libraries, whether the children are supervised or not.
-The only exceptions are prearranged tours, field trips, or college-coordinated programs for children.
+Non-Enrolled Children/Minors on Campus - In order not to disrupt the teaching and learning activities, students, staff and visitors are not permitted to have children accompany them into college classrooms, laboratories, or studios whether the children are supervised or not.
+The only exceptions are prearranged tours, field trips, enrolled minors or college-coordinated programs for children.

 Counterfeiting and Altering - No student shall reproduce, copy, tamper with or alter in any way, manner, shape, or form, any writing, record, or document, or any form or dataset used or maintained by the college with a real or apparent intent to represent such writing, record, or document as an official college writing, record, document, form or dataset.